UKCloud/documentation/articles/openshift/oshift-sco.md

 With UKCloud for Red Hat OpenShift, we deploy an OpenShift cluster that contains multiple nodes: nodes for the cluster control plane, infrastructure nodes for additional services, such as ingress controllers, metrics, developer console and aggregated logging, and application nodes for your containerised applications.

 > [!NOTE]
-> An operational OpenShift cluster requires a minimum of three control plane nodes to provide the control plane and we recommend a minimum of two infrastructure nodes to provide additional services, such as ingress controllers, metrics, developer console and aggregated logging.
-You'll need at least one application node to run your application and we recommend a minimum of two nodes for resilience.
+> An operational OpenShift cluster requires a ***Control Plane*** consisting of a minimum of three control plane nodes and we recommend a minimum of two ***Infrastructure Nodes*** to provide additional services, such as ingress controllers, metrics, developer console and aggregated logging.
+You'll need at least one ***Application Node*** to run your application, however we recommend a minimum of two nodes for resilience.

-#### Master nodes
+#### Control Plane

-Master nodes provide the foundation OpenShift services to support the orchestration and management of the container runtime environments.
+The Control Plane provide the foundation OpenShift services to support the orchestration and management of the container runtime environments.
 An operational OpenShift cluster requires a minimum of three control plane nodes for API, scheduling and etcd key-value store.

-#### Infrastructure nodes
+#### Infrastructure Nodes

 Infrastructure nodes provide supporting services such as OpenShift routers, registry, metric collection and aggregated logging.
 Infrastructure nodes are not mandatory, but we recommend a minimum of two infrastructure nodes to provide integrated cluster services.

-#### Application nodes
+#### Application Nodes

 Application nodes provide the compute resources to host your containerised applications and services.
 We strongly recommend the initial deployment of two or more application nodes for production environments to provide resilience to your workloads in the event of the failure of a single node.